A Survey of Graph Unlearning: Introduction

 \section{Introduction}

 In the ever-evolving landscape of artificial intelligence (AI) and data-driven decision-making, machine learning (ML) has emerged as a transformative force, empowering systems to learn from vast amounts of information and make intelligent predictions.
 However, as our digital world evolves, so do the ethical and privacy challenges it presents \cite{mitchell2006discipline}.
 Enter the pioneering concept of machine unlearning—an awe-inspiring technological frontier designed to harmonize the power of ML with individual data rights and data privacy regulations \cite{bourtoule2021machine,cao2015towards}.
-Machine unlearning represents an extraordinary leap forward in the pursuit of responsible AI, allowing us to gracefully erase the footprints of sensitive data from trained models, empowering individuals to exercise their \emph{right to be forgotten}, and instilling confidence in AI's ethical evolution \cite{cao2015towards}.
+These policies allow us to gracefully erase the footprints of sensitive data from trained models, which has been proven to be easily recoverable through various adversarial attacks~\cite{zhao2021feasibility,jayaraman2022attributeinferenceattacksjust,olatunji2021membership,zhang2022inference}.
+Machine unlearning represents an extraordinary leap forward in the pursuit of responsible AI, empowering individuals to exercise their \emph{right to be forgotten}~\cite{rosen2012right,regulation2018art,CCPA2018}, and instilling confidence in AI's ethical evolution~\cite{10.1145/3696410.3714740}.

 An area where this ethical challenge becomes especially relevant is graph machine learning (GML).
-Unlearning plays a crucial role in GML applications, as GML is rapidly being adopted across various applications, including personalized recommendation systems and many others \cite{ying2018graph}.
+Unlearning is an important technique in almost every application where GML models are utilized, including social networks, healthcare systems, financial networks, transportation networks, and more.
 As an example of unlearning, consider a company that has trained a GML model on a social network data to suggest potential new friends based on user interactions and their features.
-If a user, such as Alice, requests her data be removed under privacy regulations, the model must undergo unlearning to eliminate the impact of her data \cite{bourtoule2021machine}.
-Despite significant efforts to advance machine unlearning, the GML domain remains relatively unexplored in existing literature.
-This review, therefore, aims to address this gap by focusing on the latest developments under the umbrella of graph machine unlearning.
+If a user requests their data be removed under privacy regulations, the model must undergo unlearning to eliminate the impact of their data \cite{bourtoule2021machine}.
+Alternatively, from a security perspective, unlearning plays an essential role in addressing challenges and threats posed by adversarial attacks, which often involve malicious manipulations of nodes, edges, or features to compromise the functionality of GML models.
+In scenarios where adversaries inject harmful data into the graph structure--commonly referred to as poisoning attacks, it becomes crucial to effectively unlearn the malicious data without compromising benign portions of the graph or reducing the model's predictive accuracy.
+Unlearning adversarial perturbations ensures the system’s integrity while safeguarding it from exploitation, maintaining its usability in critical applications such as recommendation systems, fraud detection, and network security~\cite{wu2024graphmu}.